swiftlang/swift-evolution/proposals/NNNN-package-registry-publish.md

 A registry may update [this existing endpoint](https://github.com/apple/swift-package-manager/blob/main/Documentation/Registry.md#endpoint-2) for the [metadata changes](#package-release-metadata) described in this document.

-If a registry requires package signing, it must include a `signing` JSON object in the response:
+If the package release is signed, the registry must include a `signing` JSON object in the response:

 ```json
 {